psaux-it/woocommerce-aras-kargo/README.md

 # WooCommerce - Aras Cargo Integration
-## Pluginless linux server side bash scripting solution #root
+## Pluginless linux server side bash scripting solution
 [![N|Solid](https://www.cyberciti.biz/media/new/category/old/terminal.png)](https://www.psauxit.com)

 The aim of this pluginless bash scripting solution is effortlessly integrate WooCommerce and ARAS cargo with help of [free AST plugin](https://wordpress.org/plugins/woo-advanced-shipment-tracking/).
 Note that this is not a deep integrate solution.
 Instead of syncing your order with Aras end just listens ARAS for newly created cargo tracking numbers and match them with application (WooCommerce) side customer info.